Select All That Apply To Calcitonin

 Q: Are there any natural ways to increase calcitonin levels?

 A: There are no known natural ways to directly increase calcitonin levels.
-However, maintaining a balanced diet with adequate calcium and vitamin D intake can support overall calcium homeostasis.
+That said, maintaining a balanced diet with adequate calcium and vitamin D intake can support overall calcium homeostasis.

 Q: Is calcitonin safe to use during pregnancy?

 A: The safety of calcitonin during pregnancy has not been fully established.
-It should only be used during pregnancy if the potential benefits outweigh the risks.
+Consider this: it should only be used during pregnancy if the potential benefits outweigh the risks.
 Consult with your doctor before taking calcitonin during pregnancy.

 Q: Can calcitonin cure osteoporosis?